 The outline should not exceed 4,000 words, and the submitted chapters should not exceed 20,000 words in total.
-If these materials do exceed these limits, the assessors are under no obligation to read beyond them, though they are permitted to require the student to submit extra materials to help them in reaching a recommendation.
+If these materials do exceed these limits (excluding the thesis outline document), the student is asked to indicate in the text where 20,000 words has been reached.
+It is understood the assessors are under no obligation to read beyond them, though they are permitted to require the student to submit extra materials to help them in reaching a recommendation.